AzimoLabs/MobileInternshipTask/README.md

 If you don’t want to share your code publicly, send us the entire project as a zip file via email.

-We’ll wait for your response until May 4th.
+We’ll wait for your response until 19th of April.
 Feel free to ask any questions at mirek@azimo.com.

 # Task